U.S. Visa Requirements for Mexican Citizens

 Covers fingerprinting and identity verification

-Steps to Mexican Immigrant Approval
+Steps to Mexican immigrant approval

 While applying for your visa, you must select a DHL courier office location where you would like to receive your approved visa.
 If your visa is approved, you will not receive a letter or any document at the interview.
 You will only receive your visa packet at your selected DHL courier office after it has been processed.
 Once your visa has been approved, you can then enter the United States through any U.S. Port of Entry.
 However, if you have a medical “Class B TB” annotation on your visa, you will receive specific instructions with your visa.
 For example, if you intend to go through the El Paso Port of Entry, you must enter through the Cordova Bridge.